Zuckerberg says he's committed to fixing Facebook this year

 "My hope for this challenge is to get out and talk to more people about how they're living, working and thinking about the future," he said at the time.

 One thing that hasn't been on his lists is being more open.
-Of the chuckle-worthy ironies of Facebook is that its founder didn't publicly post much beyond posting what amount to press releases and professional photos.
+One of the chuckle-worthy ironies of Facebook is that its co-founder didn't publicly post much beyond what amount to press releases and professional photos.

 He repeated the same themes in his post Thursday.
 "The world feels anxious and divided, and Facebook has a lot of work to do," he wrote.